king-world/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9-divide_and_rule divided the variable power by the variable divide
 ---
 10-love_exponent_breath gives the result of breath variable exponent love variable
+---
+11-binary_to_decimal Changes the base 2 variable to base 10